CeliaGC/piecesOfLifeFrontend/README.md

 <h2>Project</h2>

-This is a proposal for a simple application to manage images on-line.
-The platform allows to save images by URL link, group them into categories and modify their registration data.
+This is a simple-to-use web application proposal for managing image collections.
+The platform allows you to store images in the cloud, eliminating the need to store them locally, which can be a data flow burden.
+Subsequently, image collections are stored in a relational database that the user manages within a gallery via URLs.
 <h2>Design</h2>

-The design is thought for an intuitive user experience, with a suggestive landing page that briefly explains the context of the app and links to the image storage form.
+The design is conceived for a smooth and intuitive user experience, with an enticing landing page that briefly explains the application's context and directly links to the image submission form view.
+In this form, we can add an image, give it a title, and place it within a collection.
+The image is uploaded using a Cloudinary widget that offers multiple options:

-The "Gallery" view, allows to obtain a complete gallery of images or a collection filtered by categories.
+- URL

+- Drag and drop

+- Capture images via webcam

+- Access to Drive, Dropbox

+- And more

+The dropdown menu for collections allows for the addition of new categories.
-From each image we can access an enlarged view and the log editor and also delete the image.
+Each image has its own button menu so an user can have a larger view, acces to an edit form and and the posibility of deleting the image.

 <h3>Desktop Views</h3>